oliverhaas/openAbel/README.rst

-The main goal of **openAbel** is to provide fast and efficients Abel transforms of equispaced data from smooth functions in Python with all actual calculations done in Cython.
+The main goal of **openAbel** is to provide fast and efficients Abel transforms of equispaced data in Python with all actual calculations done in Cython.
 The most useful methods implemented in this module for that purpose use the Fast Multipole Method combined with arbitrary order end correction of the trapezoidal rule to achieve small errors and fast convergence, as well as linear computational complexity.
 A couple of other methods are implemented for comparisons.